New COVID-19 cases in Saudi Arabia still stay below 200-mark

 New COVID-19 cases in the Kingdom were fluctuating between 100 and 1000 during the past weeks.

-According to a statement from the Ministry of Health, 3 more person died due to complications caused by the virus over the past 24 hours.
+According to a statement from the Ministry of Health, 2 more persons died due to complications caused by the virus over the past 24 hours.

 © Copyright 2022 The Saudi Gazette.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).